proycon/homepage/content/posts/mail-lock-in.md

-  into my mail workflow would require me to spend a few nights [setting up complex solutions](https://movementarian.org/blog/posts/fetchmail-and-office-365/) which I don't really want in the first place.
+  into my mail workflow would require me to spend a few nights [setting up complex solutions](https://movementarian.org/blog/posts/fetchmail-and-office-365/) which I don't really need or want in the first place.

 I may be a bit (okay, more than a bit) of an opinionated left-leaning idealist, but the principles that formed the backbone of the internet are grounded in interconnectivity of decentralised entities.
-Agreements (RFCs) establish protocols that specify how communication should proceed and what is expected of implementations.
-Communication especially should be open and interoperable, or we end up communicating only with people in different walled-off corporate (or governmental) silos.
+Agreements like RFCs establish protocols that specify how communication should proceed and what is expected of implementations.
+Anyone is free to implement them.
+Communication especially should be open, secure and interoperable, or we end up communicating only with people in different walled-off corporate (or governmental) silos.
 Which is sub-optimal.
-I strongly believe in federation, but that's been under siege for well over two decades because it's 1) technically much more difficult to get right 2) socially harder because it requires communication and coordination and 3) harder to exploit commercially (trapping users in your own platform is way more profitable).
+I strongly believe in federation, but that's been under siege for well over two decades because it's 1) technically much more difficult to get right 2) socially harder because it requires communication and coordination and
+3) harder to exploit commercially , as trapping users in your own platform is way more profitable.

+In conclusion, I want to appeal to institutes and individuals alike to think about this and contribute to a better decentralised digital future, rather than be complacent in its dismantling: keep fundamental technologies accessible to everybody, not just big commercial (or governmental) players.